Anatomy and Physiology Research

 Dr Kristy Swiderski, Deputy

-Loss of muscle structure and function is associated with many diseases and conditions, including ageing and frailty, cancer, muscle injury, sepsis and the muscular dystrophies.
+Muscle is indispensable for our daily life, enabling us to sit, walk and simply stand upright.
+In line with its vital function, loss of muscle structure and function is associated with many diseases and conditions, including ageing and frailty, cancer, muscle injury, sepsis and muscular dystrophies.

 These conditions are major health problems that contribute to a large burden of disability and suffering worldwide.